Properties:

 Bill: OK, let's back up and give the players a bonus of 1.5 zi per play in addition to the area score.

 So what is the score for this board?
 (And, hence, its thermograph.)
 It depends upon the history of play.
-(It could have been reached for a score of 5 for Black if Black had played B1 at black+circle.)
+(It could have been reached for a score of 5 for Black if Black had played at .)
 That is a result of giving a bonus for a board play under area scoring.

 blubb: I agree.
 Extending the tax backwards may ambiguate the score.
 Even area scoring then depends on off-board statuses, like territory scoring generally does due to captures.